Azure/fta-architecturalreview/articles/devtest.md

 ## Monitoring & Management

-* **Do you require an environment that allows you to empower your developers and testers, but also allows IT to control Governance and Cost?<br><br>If so, are you using / planning to use DevTest labs?**
+* **Do you require an environment that allows you to empower your developers and testers, but also allows IT to control Governance and Cost?
+If so, are you using / planning to use DevTest labs?**

-    Azure DevTest Labs is a service that helps developers and testers quickly create environments in Azure while minimizing waste and controlling cost.<br><br> A customer can test the latest version of your application by quickly provisioning Windows and Linux environments using reusable templates and artifacts.
+    Azure DevTest Labs is a service that helps developers and testers quickly create environments in Azure while minimizing waste and controlling cost.
+A customer can test the latest version of your application by quickly provisioning Windows and Linux environments using reusable templates and artifacts.

     > [https://docs.microsoft.com/en-au/azure/devtest-lab/devtest-lab-overview](https://docs.microsoft.com/en-au/azure/devtest-lab/devtest-lab-overview)

 * **Are you monitoring for cost within your DevTest environment?**

-    Determine whether there has been any consideration to cost, ahead of a run state of a DevTest environment. <br><br> Who is accountable for managing and maintaining this?
+    Determine whether there has been any consideration to cost, ahead of a run state of a DevTest environment.
+Who is accountable for managing and maintaining this?
 At what point does that individual take action if this cost is too high?
 Is this clearly defined, so that developers and testers are aware of the parameters in which they should operate?

     > [https://docs.microsoft.com/en-au/azure/devtest-lab/devtest-lab-configure-cost-management](https://docs.microsoft.com/en-au/azure/devtest-lab/devtest-lab-configure-cost-management)
     >